The School’s Clinical Nurse Leader concentration is ranked FOURTH in U.S. News & World Report’s 2017 Best Graduate Schools.

 Graduates of the program are prepared for the following aspects of practice, based upon the AACN’s Competencies and Curricular Expectations for CNL:

 - Clinical leadership for patient-care practices, including the design, coordination and evaluation of care for individuals, families, groups, and populations

 - Participation in identification and collection of care outcomes

 - Accountability for evaluation and improvement of point-of-care outcomes, including the synthesis of data and other evidence to evaluate and achieve optimal outcomes

-- Risk anticipation for individual and cohorts of patients
+- Risk anticipation for individuals and cohorts of patients

-- Lateral integration of care for individual and cohorts of patients
+- Lateral integration of care for individuals and cohorts of patients

 - Team leadership management and collaboration with other health professional team members

 - Information management or the use of information systems and technologies to improve health care outcomes

 - Stewardship and leveraging of human, environmental, and material resources